Pandasql -The Best Way to Run SQL Queries in Python

 from pandasql import sqldf

-For this article, we are going to use the data from the pandasql
+For this article, we will use the data from the pandasql

 library itself.
 Let us import the dependencies and the data.